AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/home-repository-view.md

 ![](images/tab-bar-repository-view.png){align="left"}

-- **Folder navigation panel**: Displays a hierarchical, tree-like structure of folders within the Repository, enabling seamless navigation.
+- **Folder navigation panel**: Displays a hierarchical, tree view of folders within the Repository, enabling seamless navigation.
 This panel shows only folder-level information.
-Select the icon highlighted to show and hide this panel.
 When a folder is selected from here, its contents, files, and sub-folders are displayed in the Repository view.
+You can show or hide this panel using the icon highlighted below.

     ![](images/folder-navigation-panel.png){align="left"}

-- **Breadcrumbs**: Offers navigation through the folders.
-You can use the breadcrumbs to traverse to the required location by directly selecting the required location.
+- **Breadcrumbs**: Indicates the current path within the repository, showing the hierarchy of folders leading to your current folder.
+You can select it to go back to a specific folder within the hierarchy.

     ![](images/breadcrumbs.png){align="left"}

 - **Refresh**: Updates the Repository view to reflect the latest changes.
-- **Upload Assets**: Allows to upload assets directly to the selected folder.
+- **Upload Assets**: Allows to upload assets directly to the current folder, as highlighted in the breadcrumb.
-- **New**: Enables the creation of new topics, maps, and folders within the Repository.
+- **New**: Enables the creation of new topics, maps, and folders inside the current folder as highlighted in the breadcrumbs.
 - **AI Assistant**: A powerful, AI-driven tool designed to enhance your productivity through smart help features.
+The [AI Assistant](./ai-assistant.md) feature is currently only available for Adobe Experience Manager as Cloud Service.
-- **More actions**: Provides access to Workspace settings and Assets.
+- **More actions**: Provides access to additional options.
+Selecting this button opens a menu with the following options:
+    - **Assets**: Takes you to a destination based on your setup.
+        - **Cloud Services**: If you are using Cloud Services, selecting the **Assets** option takes you to the AEM Navigation page.
+        - **On-premise Software**: If you are using Adobe Experience Manager Guides (4.2.1 and later), selecting the **Assets** option takes you to your current file path in the Assets UI.
+    - **Workspace settings**: Takes you to the **Workspace settings** dialog.
+For details, view [Configure Workspace settings](../cs-install-guide/workspace-settings.md).
-- **Expand view**: Allows to expand the page view using the **Expand** icon.
+- **Expand view**: Allows you to expand the page view using the **Expand** icon.
+In this view, the header bar is hidden, maximizing the content space.
+To return to the standard view, use the Exit the expanded view icon.

 ### Repository view

-The Repository view serves as the central space where all folders and files within the repository are displayed.
-It offers the following customization options and additional features to enhance usability and visibility:
+The Repository view serves as the central space providing a tabular list of all the folders and files within the repository.
+It offers following features:

 - **Customise**: You can modify the columns displayed by using the **Customise** option located at the top-right corner of the Repository view.
-This option provides a toggle control for the available columns.
+This option allows you to show or hide any column and also rearrange the columns as needed.
 The Name or Title columns are mandatory and both cannot be disabled together.
 Other fields, such as File Type, UUID, Document State, Locked By, Created On, and Modified On, can be enabled or disabled as needed.
 You can also rearrange them by dragging and dropping.

     ![](images/customize-repo-view.png){align="left"}

 - **Column resizing**: Columns can be resized by selecting the dropdown menu on the respective column label.